tsgates/arch-wiki-markdown/wiki/Udev.md

 -   udisksevt - Written in Haskell.
 Enables automatic mounting by any user.
 Designed to be integrated with traydevice.
 -   udisksvm - A GUI UDisks wrapper which uses the udisks2 dbus interface.
-It calls a 'traydvm' script, included in the package.
-The 'traydvm' GUI utility is a script which displays a systray icon for a plugged-in device, with a right-click menu to perform simple actions on the device.
-As the automount function can be disabled, this tool should work with other automounting tools, to show system tray icons.
+It is written in python using the gobject introspection approach.
 It is independent of any file manager.
+It shows system tray icons with a right-click menu and notifications of action results.
+See udisksvm community forum thread for more explanations.
 -   You can easily automount and eject removable devices with the combination of pmount, udisks2 and spacefm.
 Note you have to run spacefm in daemon mode with spacefm -d & in your startup scripts,